malh718/flask_e2e_project/docs/README.md

 GOOGLE_CLIENT_ID = os.getenv('GOOGLE_CLIENT_ID')
 GOOGLE_CLIENT_SECRET = os.getenv('GOOGLE_CLIENT_SECRET')

+## tailwind
+1. My app has many styles and the log in page opens to a blue background and the dashboard page opens to a green background.
+I was able to change this and more using tailwind.

 ## Create a product that is containerized (Docker)
 1. Set up flask ensure you are in the correct directory
 2. build your docker image, I named mine maliha2